GoogleCloudPlatform/data-analytics-golden-demo/README.md

 ## Folders
 - cloud-composer
    - dags - all the DAGs for Airflow which run the system and seed the data
    - data - all the bash and SQL scripts to deploy
    - dataflow
+ - dataflow
    - Dataflow job that connects to the public Pub/Sub sample streaming taxi data.
 You start this using composer.
 - dataproc
    - Spark code to that is used to process the initial downloaded data
-- notebooks
+- colab-enterprise
    - Sample notebooks that can be run in Vertex AI.
 To create the managed notebook, use the DAG in composer.
    - sql-scripts
+ - sql-scripts
    - The BigQuery SQL sample scripts.
 These are currently deployed as stored procedures.
 You can edit each stored procedure and run the sample code query by query.
 - terraform
- - the entry point for when deploying via cloud shell or your local machine.
-This uses service account impersonation
+   - The entry point for when deploying via cloud shell or your local machine.
+This uses service account impersonation.
 - terraform-modules
    - api - enables the GCP apis
    - org-policies - sets organization policies at the project level that have to be "disabled" to deploy the resources.
- - org-policies-deprecated - an older approach for org policies and is needed when your cloud build account is in a different domain
+   - org-policies-destroy - commented out org policies so we can revert the org policies back to their original state.
    - project - creates the cloud project if a project number is not provided
    - resources - the main set of resources to deploy
    - service-account - creates a service account if a project numnber is not provided.
 The service account will be impersonated during the deployment.
    - service-usage - enables the service usage API as the main user (non-impersonated)
    - sql-scripts - deploys the sql scripts